ShaopengLiu1/PSU_Bioinformatics/r3_Koslicki_group/CMash_record.md

 3. Improvement of CMash:
    - Illustration: https://drive.google.com/open?id=16Mge3MG4v4tu_hyPtV_QCL72pAwUKHjn
    - Use only one hash function (instead of using many h(x) to get $h_{min}(X)$), pick the top n min values of h(A) and h(B) (n is random sample size).
-     - [ ] Q: which h to pick?
-By what standard?
+     - [x] Q: which h to pick?
+Ans: choose by convenience, usually use a well-designed one called "murmerhash3"
-     - [ ] Q: in MinHash, do we merge dup k-mers and increase the weight of them for the TST?
+     - [x] Q: in MinHash, do we merge dup k-mers and increase the weight of them for the TST?
+Ans: **No**, MinHash is based on distinct unweighted k-mer sets.
    - Collect all the elements $A_i$ and $B_i$ (the elements are various k-mers) that are corresponding to the top n $h^{i}_{min}$.
      - Theoritically it might have collision in $A_i$ or $B_i$ (multiple keys -> same value), but in practive it has NOT been found
      - The collection file is called sketch for k-mer size of k.
      - We compare the overlap between different sketches, it's an **unbiased estimator** of Jaccard index
-     - [ ] Q: confirm unbiased estimator?
-Intuitively true
-     - [ ] Q: when we do overlap, we are doing overlap of 2 sets, not position-wise matching, is it correct?
+     - [x] Q: when we do overlap, we are doing overlap of 2 sets?
+Yes